What is Interactive Fiction?

 satisfactory analogy, since here the protagonist is genuinely guided by an

-The story-world is still the creation of the author, but the player is genuinely
+story-world is still the creation of the author, but the player is genuinely free to

-free to direct the actions of the PC.
-It is up to the author what difference that
+direct the actions of the PC.
+It is up to the author what difference that makes; a

-makes; a work of IF can be so structured that the outcome is the same regardless, or
+work of IF can be so structured that the outcome is the same regardless, or so that

-so that the PC’s choices make a real difference.
-Both design options are intriguing
+the PC’s choices make a real difference.
+Both design options are intriguing in this

-conclusion, and the other a created world in which the author allows choice to
+and the other a created world in which the author allows choice to influence outcome.

 It is true that the actions open to a player character in a work of interactive